China presses Trump for more tariff roll-backs in 'phase one' trade deal

 WASHINGTON (Reuters) - China is pushing U.S. President Donald Trump to remove more tariffs imposed in September as part of a “phase one” U.S.-China trade deal, people familiar with the negotiations said on Monday.

-The deal, which may be signed later this month by Trump and Chinese President Xi Jinping at a yet-to-be determined location, is widely expected to include a U.S. pledge to scrap tariffs scheduled for Dec.
+The deal, which may be signed this month by Trump and Chinese President Xi Jinping at a yet-to-be determined location, is widely expected to include a U.S. pledge to scrap tariffs scheduled for Dec.
 15 on about $156 billion worth of Chinese imports, including cell phones, laptop computers and toys.

 A U.S. official said the fate of the Dec.
 15 tariffs is being considered as part of negotiations and a potential signing trip this month.